-At Holy Cross College, Academic Advising is not just someone who tells a student when to take particular courses to graduate, an academic advisor is a mentor for students to discuss goals, academic interests and how interests translates to careers, a personable resource to share challenges and triumphs whether academically or not, a guide to lead students in the right direction for campus and community resources, and simply a friendly face to check in with as a Holy Cross College student.
+At Holy Cross College, Academic Advising is not just someone who tells a student when to take particular courses to graduate, an academic advisor is a mentor for students to discuss goals, academic interests, and how interests translate to careers, a personable resource to share challenges and triumphs whether academically or not, a guide to lead students in the right direction for campus and community resources, and simply a friendly face to check in with as a Holy Cross College student.
 All advisors work together to ensure students have accurate information regarding policies and procedures, and all students have the tools necessary to make progress to graduate.

 All students who enter Holy Cross College begin with an academic advisor.
 Once a student declares a major, a faculty member in the major becomes the student’s primary academic advisor.

 For the academic year 2022-2023 advisors are as follows:

 Catherine Ficker – Assistant Director of Student Success and Academic Advisor

 Meets with, and is the primary advisor, for students who have formally declared a major.
 Declaring a major typically happens after the first semester or first year.
 Each major has a designated faculty academic advisor.
 Students are welcome to meet with these advisors prior to declaring a major.
 If students have declared and then have an intent to transfer, then they would still meet with their major academic advisor to discuss this process and schedule.